KadenBiel/DVD-TS/README.md

 <!-- Installation -->
 ## Installation

 Download the latest version from [releases](https://github.com/KadenBiel/DVD-TS/releases) and run the `DVD_Setup-X.X.X.exe` file.
-You may get antivirus warnings, this is because I can't be bothered to sign my program.
+** NOTE: There are no releases yet because this project is still under development

 <!-- Developement -->
 ## Developement